zalora/styleguide/pages/components/Typography.md

 # Typography

-Typography helps you to express your design and contents in a percise and efficient way.
+Typography helps you to express your design and contents in a precise and efficient way.

 ## Font
 #### System Font stack